XJ music Demos + Artwork

 Why It Matters

-XJ Music explored a question that still isn’t fully answered:
+XJ music explored a question that still isn’t fully answered:

 What happens when music is no longer a fixed artifact—but a continuous, living system?